-Additional child The EPLM is very well specified for the comparison of C2 and C1 with an eR^2 up to 0.85 and small standard errors.
-For the full sample and the employed the estimated equivalence scales are significantly below the standard rates.
-For the nonemployment group the standard errors are again quite large and also the eR^2 falls below with a value of 0.4.
-For the C3/C2 comparison we obtain that lower bounds are slightly below and upper bounds are in the range of the standard rates.
-The results for the nonemployed are below the other results and they have again the largest standard errors.
-Sample compositions in terms of average age of the household head and average age of the children in the household are quite similar.
-For this reason we expect that there is only little heterogeneity across the groups.
-This explains the small standard errors of the results and the good fit of the model in the case of an additional child.14
+Additional child The EPLM is very well specified for the comparison of C2 and C1 with an \mathbf{eR}^2 of up to 0.85 and small standard errors.
+For the full sample and the employed, estimated equivalence scales are significantly below standard rates.
+For the non-employment group, standard errors are again quite large and also the \mathbf{eR}^2 goes down, reaching a value of 0.4.
+For the C3/C2 comparison we obtain that lower bounds are below (with a general lack of statistical significance) and upper bounds are in the range of standard rates.
+The greater standard errors are probably due to the smaller size of the C3 segments.
+In the case of an additional child, the compositions of samples in terms of average age of the household head and average age of the children in the household are quite similar.
+For this reason, we expect only little heterogeneity across the groups.
+This explains the generally good fit of the model in the case of an additional child.15

 First child Results for the first child in a household appear implausible, since estimates are sometimes negative.
-This is not because households decrease expenditures after the birth of the first child, since the average age of the first child is quite high (9 - 16 years old) in the underlying data segments.
-Other explanations such as different compositions with respect to other variables such as the age of the household heads compared seem to be more plausible.
-Moreover, if we think about preferences, the decision in favor of a child can be considered as a permanent decision against a high level of consumption.
+Several factors explain this.
+If we think about preferences, the decision to have a child can be considered as a permanent decision against a high level of consumption.
 The model does not control for this heterogeneity in preferences and omitted variables.
-It also does not control for the employment status of the second adult in the household, which often changes in response to a child.
-All this may bias the estimation results in the first child case.
-For this reason they are not presented in table 4.
-Again the estimation results for the nonemployed have large standard errors and differ from the other groups.
+It also does not control for the employment status of the second adult in the household, which often changes with the arrival of the first child.
+Different compositions with respect to other variables such as the age of the household heads compared may also be a reason.
+All this can be a source of bias in the estimation for the case of a first child.

-14Additional segmentation with respect to the age of the children (<7, >12 or in between) did not improve the fit of the model and did not yield a clear result pattern.
+15Additional segmentation with respect to the children's age (<7, >12 or in between) did not improve the fit of the model and did not yield a clear result pattern.